 - Read more : HP Pavilion TG01-1022 Review

-This specs allows the Pavilion drum up butter-smooth 1080p gaming performance in today’s demanding titles.
+These specs allow the HP gaming desktop to drum up butter-smooth 1080p gaming performance in today’s demanding titles.
 That’s with the visual settings maxed to high, if you crank the setting to ultra, the visual quality will take a hit.
 Still, few desktops in this price range can claim to do that.

 In real world gaming, the Nvidia GTX 1650 Super graphics card delivers decent frame rates per second: Far Cry New Dawn (79 fps – high; 72 fps – Ultra), Assassin’s Creed Valhalla (54 fps – med; 27 fps – high), and Shadow of the Tomb Raider (85 fps – med; 72 fps – high), all played at 1080p resolution.

-Most of us will be buying the newest HP Pavilion for the simple reason it can be used as a gaming hub at home, or a productivity center-piece at the workplace.
+Most of us will be buying the HP gaming desktop for the simple reason it can be used as a gaming hub at home or a productivity center-piece at the workplace.
 However, if you’re simply buying a gaming PC, the CyberpowerPC Gamer Xtreme GXiVR8060A10 is a better alternative.